rbi

 2. Amendments to Existing Regulations

-The following amendments are made to the Payment and Settlement Systems Regulations, 2008:
+The following changes are introduced in the Payment and Settlement Systems Regulations, 2008:

-• The term "system provider" is replaced with "system participant".
+• The term "system provider" has been replaced with "system participant".

-• Sub-regulation (2): This will be renumbered as sub-regulation (2) and revised to read:
+• Sub-regulation (2): Now renumbered as sub-regulation (1) and amended to state:

-• "The returns and documents required by the Bank under sub-regulation (1) shall be submitted by the system participant in the form specified by the Bank from time to time."
+• "The returns and documents required by the Bank under sub-regulation (1) must be submitted by the system participant in the format specified by the Bank periodically."

-• "The returns and documents specified in sub-regulation (1) must be submitted by the system participant from its registered office to the Bank's office (Department of Payment and Settlement Systems, Central Office), located in Mumbai."
+• "The returns and documents specified in sub-regulation (1) shall be delivered by the system participant from its registered office to the Bank's office (Department of Payment and Settlement Systems, Central Office) in Mumbai."

 Conclusion

-These amendments to the Payment and Settlement Systems Regulations aim to improve clarity and operational efficiency within the payment systems framework.
-Stakeholders are encouraged to familiarize themselves with these changes to ensure compliance.
+The amendments to the Payment and Settlement Systems Regulations are designed to enhance clarity and operational efficiency within the payments framework.
+It is vital for stakeholders to familiarize themselves with these changes to ensure compliance.